Your Browser Does Not Support JavaScript. Please Update Your Browser and reload page. Have a nice day! The Importance of Post-Weld Heat Treatments

 • The majority of the steel is at or around ambient temperature.

-• Rapid cooling results changes the macro structure of the steel; this can make the steel weaker and less effective.
+• Rapid cooling results change the macrostructure of the steel; this can make the steel weaker and less effective.

-Post-weld heat treatments can help eradicate the potential for these issues by heating and cooling the weld area.
+A weld heat treatment involving controlled heating and cooling of the weld area is the key to eradicating these potential issues.
 This will give the structure of the steel adequate time to return to its original state.
-The professionals at STI Group have unrivaled amounts of experience when it comes to this process.
+The professionals at STI Group, equipped with top-notch welding supplies, have unrivaled experience in this process.

 Factors for Stress

-The quality of metal is greatly influenced by the rate at which is heated and cooled.
+The quality of the metal is greatly influenced by the rate at which is heated and cooled.
 Post-weld heat treatments work by lowering the temperature of the metal back down to its original level.
-The thicker the metal, the more prone the metal will be to falling prey to residual stresses.
+The thicker the metal, the more susceptible it is to residual stresses, which can compromise the structural integrity of the weld.
 Other factors that affect the stress level of steel include:

 • When two different materials are welded together, their structures have the capacity to change the structure of the base metal.

-• If hydrogen is introduced during the welding process, the metal can become prone to cracking and rusting.
+• If hydrogen is introduced during the welding process, the metal becomes more susceptible to stress, corrosion, cracking, and rusting.

 • If the weld area is harder than the rest of the steel, the potential for corrosion and shattering increases.